tomjoht/learnapidoc/_includes/content/activities/assess_nonref_content.md

 ## <i class="fa fa-user-circle"></i> Activity 6a: Assess the non-reference content in 3 API doc sites

-In an [earlier activity](docapis_find_open_source_project.html), you located an open source project to work on.
-In this activity, you'll evaluate docs to see which non-reference topics might be missing.
+In this activity, you'll evaluate several API docs to see which non-reference topics might be missing.

 1. Identify 3 API doc sets to analyze.
 The API doc sets could be documentation projects could be any of the following: